Death Penalty: Crime and Morality

 The survival of any civilization hinges on the establishment of laws and codes of conduct and the subsequent obeying of the same by the society’s members.
 Because not all members of the society are going to follow the law on their own accord, various forms of punishment for wrongs done may be used both for retribution and deterrence purposes.
 In the United States, capital punishment accounts for the cruelest forms of retribution for the society’s vicious offences.
 Death penalty has become a controversial issue since its reinstitution in 1976 in the United States federal laws.
 With the proponents arguing that, it is the most effective form of crime deterrence.
 In as much as death penalty serves to enforce the law in the society consequently punishing heinous crimes, it is important to analyze its clash with the ideals of a moral society.
 This is because any form of killing is not only immoral but an indicator of the flaws in the justice system.

 Conversely, its opponents feel that it is unethical and immoral to take somebody’s life because of delivering justice.
-However, not all people believe that the death sentence is justifiable, notwithstanding the brutality of the crime that a person may have perpetrated.
+However, despite the severity of the act that a person may have committed, not everyone thinks that the death penalty is appropriate.
 In as much as death penalty serves to enforce the law, it is important to consider its clash with the ideals of morals any given society.
 In most societies, death penalty clashes with ideals of ethical basis fundamental to the society.
 For example, in the United States, any form of killing indicates the flawlessness in the judicial system.
 Besides, it violates of human rights according to most religious teaching that considers it immoral.

 Different religious beliefs and legal laws have always presented divergent views as far as death penalty is concerned.
 Most religious doctrines such as Christianity, Hindu, Jewish and Islamic cultures denounce murder.
 However, laws that subject a criminals to death presents great challenges to both religious leaders and other members of the society.
 The moral philosophies perpetuated by legal systems as well as individuals members of different societies and community groups in America consider death penalty as unethical.
 They claim that such brutal punishments display heights of utter disrespect to human life.
 This notion indicates that religious bases for condemning death penalty promote the determent of would be criminals since it only upholds the sanctity of life.
 This puts the religion in conflict with the legal system, which ideally, is the enforcing authority for death penalty.
 The jury’s verdict to send a convict to the gallows perhaps resolves the problem objectively.
 The jeopardy of showing certain criminal mercy based on ethics that protects human life may falter and compromise the same goals in a society where people have to live with virtues at all times.
 If someone commits an offence that carries death penalty, reducing the charges even to manslaughter often compromises the judicial systems efforts to grant justice.
 Therefore, death penalty is an abhorrent in as much as it serves as the mean to serving justice.
 For the judge, it provides absolutely no conditions for changing the ruling once the convict is murdered (Owens, Carlson & Elshtain, 2004, p.
 248).